seekstar/rusty-cpp/README.md

 }
 ```

 You will find that it prints `0`.
-This is because when assigning the rvalue reference of `builder` to itself, it will first destruct itself and then assign the destructed itself to itself.
+It's because when assigning the rvalue reference of `builder` to itself, it will first destruct itself and then assign the destructed itself to itself.
 As a result, it's basically destructed.

 A better practice is returning an object with ownership: